3adnaan/PnLProof/README.md

 # Introducing PnLProof

-This project implements a Proof of Profit and Loss (PnL) system that allows users to generate cryptographic proofs and verify the accuracy of their portfolio's PnL over a specified period.
+This project implements a Proof of Profit and Loss (PnL) system that allows users to generate zk-proofs and verify the accuracy of their portfolio's PnL over a specified period.
 By leveraging Zero-Knowledge Proofs (ZKPs), users can prove the correctness of their PnL calculations without revealing sensitive transaction data.
 The idea is for the system to integrate with a decentralized exchange (DEX) API to fetch wallet transaction histories and calculate the PnL for given periods.
 For demonstration purposes, we are currently fetching this data from a local API.

 ## Key Functionalities